digitalpalidictionary/digitalpalidictionary.github.io/src/dpdict_search.md

 There are a few different ways to search for a word
 1. **Double-click** on any word on the page
-2. Type in the search bar using **Unicode** diacritics and press SEARCH or ENTER
+2. Type in the search bar using **Unicode** characters and press SEARCH or ENTER
-3. Type in the search bar using **Velthuis** diacritics and press SEARCH or ENTER
+3. Type in the search bar using **Velthuis** characters and press SEARCH or ENTER

 ## Velthuis to Unicode
 The Velthuis system allows you to type diacritics without any special keyboard installed.
-They will automatically be converted to Unicode diacritics.\
+The letters will automatically be converted to Unicode diacritics.\

 |Velthuis|>|Unicode|
 |----|---|---|